 This then led on to writing the new edition of Total English Intermediate.
 The original authors, Antonia Clare and JJ Wilson, were working on a big hush hush project at the time (it turned out to be Speakout), so I was given a pretty free rein to rewrite it.
 I ended up rewriting more than half, not because the original material wasn’t good (it was), but because once you start unpicking a book and including new texts and recordings, it’s surprising just how much new material you do have to write.
 It’s a bit like using an old lesson plan.
 I rarely do because even when the lesson went beautifully, I feel the need to start changing things and before I know it I might just have well have started from scratch.

-Apart from the new edition of IELTS Foundation, my latest project has been writing the Advanced level of Real Life Global, which is due out in August.
-This was my first book at Upper Secondary level, rather than adults, and it was a learning curve.
+My next project was writing the Advanced level of Real Life Global, which came out in 2012.
+This was my first book at Upper Secondary level, rather than adults, and it was quite a steep learning curve.
+Since then I have written some more Secondary materials, working on two of the Insight workbooks, for OUP, and I hope to pursue this type of work in the future.